© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gadebridge Roman villa is a scheduled monument protected by Historic England under reference 1015577.
 View the official record →

-Gadebridge Roman villa is a substantial Romano-British dwelling located near Hemel Hempstead in Hertfordshire, dating primarily to the second and third centuries AD.
+Gadebridge Roman villa is a substantial Romano-British country estate located near Hemel Hempstead in Hertfordshire, dating from the 2nd to 4th centuries AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015577.

 Gadebridge Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015577.